 I am Hilary Pengelly, a mother and a grandmother.
 I am a Recognised Birth doula with Doula UK, and I offer a range of independent postnatal services, including a Birth Reflection service.

 In November 2022 I started a new chapter in my life by moving to York.

 I experienced both hospital and home births with my three children, who are now young adults.
 I am happy with my own birth experiences, so I have no investment in your birth being any particular way.
 I grew up in North Devon but moved away to study.
 I lived in Oxford and Sheffield, where my children grew up.
 In 2013 I took early retirement from my work as a lecturer (in Social Work and inter-professional practice) and moved ‘back home’ to North Devon.

 I recognise the importance of continually updating my knowledge and experience to enhance my development as a doula.
-I read and research current literature on childbirth and breastfeeding, and I am actively engaged with interprofessional birth networks to share and exchange knowledge and ideas.
+I read and research current literature on childbirth and breast or chestfeeding, and I actively engage with interprofessional birth networks to share and exchange knowledge and ideas.
 I am committed to using my knowledge and experience of working with health care professionals to inform my role as a doula.
-I believe in maintaining high standards of practice in supporting you (and your partner) on your journey to parenthood; to this end I am a member of Doula UK, and I am bound by Doula UK codes of conduct.
+I believe in maintaining high standards of practice in supporting you (and your partner) on your journey to parenthood; to this end I am a member of Doula UK, and I am bound by Doula UK Codes of Conduct.
 In December 2016 I became a Doula UK Recognised Birth doula with Doula UK.

 I am committed to developing effective local networks with colleagues working with pregnant people and their partners, and those supporting new parents with breastfeeding, and I liaise with local Maternity Services.
 I see myself as part of a strong community of birth workers and those who work to support new parents in the early weeks and months after birth, and I meet regularly with other doulas based in Devon for networking and continuous professional development.